What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Ad Group: Fuel Efficiency

 This multi-dimensional approach allows you to optimize for different search behaviors.
-Some customers search by part type, others by vehicle, and others by specific brands they trust.
+Some potential customers search by part type, others by vehicle, and others by specific brands they trust.

-When creating your Google Shopping campaign structure, you'll want to organize products logically based on category, price point, and margin to enable strategic bidding.
+When creating your Google Shopping campaign structure, you’ll want to organize products logically based on category, price point, and margin to enable strategic bidding.
+You don't want to use general automotive ppc campaigns to attract customers as they may be too generic and yield low ROI.

-Feed Requirements for Shopping Ads
+Feed Requirements for Google Ads Shopping Ads

 Google Shopping ads are particularly effective for automotive parts retailers because they showcase your products visually right in the search results.
 However, they require a properly formatted product feed.